apache/metron/metron-deployment/packaging/ambari/README.md

 There are techniques we can use to avoid spinning down and spinning back up Vagrant.

 ### Directly modifying files in Ambari
 This assumes the installation went through, and we're just working on getting our particular feature / adjustment to work properly.
+This is specific to a single node environment like Vagrant, because of other factors (such as consistency across agents).
+Multinode environments should generally be used when the feature is already stable and updating is preferably a reinstall of the management pack and the Metron service in general.

 Ambari stores the Python files from the service in a couple places.
 We'll want to update the files, then have Ambari pick up the updated versions and use them as the new basis.
 A reinstall of Metron is unnecessary for this type of testing.

 Specifically, the server files live in
 ```